Over the Garden Wall: Home media

-Over the Garden Wall (with the short film Tome of the Unknown) was released on DVD in Australia on July 8, 2015 by Cartoon Network and Madman Entertainment and by Cartoon Network and its sister company Warner Home Video on September 8, 2015, in the United States.
+Over the Garden Wall (with the short film Tome of the Unknown) was released on DVD in Australia by Madman Entertainment on July 8, 2015, and by Warner Home Video in the United States on September 8, 2015.
 The DVD features all ten episodes of the show, commentaries, the original pilot, alternate title cards, and deleted animatics.
 Other extras on the DVD include a "Composer's Cut," an option wherein a viewer can watch the show with only the visuals and the background music; and the mini-documentary Behind Over the Garden Wall.

-On April 6, 2016, Madman Entertainment released the miniseries on Blu-ray exclusively in Australia and New Zealand with the same bonus content as the DVD release.
-On March 2, 2020, Manga Entertainment released it in the UK on Blu-Ray and DVD.
+On April 6, 2016, Madman Entertainment released the miniseries on Blu-ray in Australia and New Zealand with the same bonus content as the DVD release.
+On March 2, 2020, Manga Entertainment released it in the UK on Blu-ray and DVD.